-The 1 surprising trick for folding chunky sweaters

-How to fold chunky sweaters so they don’t topple overPlay Video - 0:38

-How to fold chunky sweaters so they don’t topple overPlay Video - 0:38
+How to fold chunky sweaters so they take up less space

-Lifestyle expert Elizabeth Mayhew visited TODAY Style to share her ingenious folding method.
+The start of the holiday season means that most of us are feeling the cold again, so it's time to break out the winter wear!
+Whether you're reuniting with your favorite cashmere knit or breaking out the coziest flannel imaginable, there's one downside of comfy winter sweaters: storing them.

+Bulky, chunky sweaters tend to take up more space in drawers, but lifestyle expert Elizabeth Mayhew has a trick that'll make them a little less voluminous.
 Your newly organized drawers will be the envy of all your friends.

 Here's the easiest way to fold a chunky sweater:

-1. Lay sweater down flat with the front side facing down.
+1. Lay the sweater down flat with the front side facing down.

 2. Fold one arm into the center.